texthtml/php-lock/README.md

 ## Usage

 You can create an object that represent a lock on a file.
 You can then try to acquire that lock by calling `$lock->acquire()`.
-If the lock fail it will throw an `Exception` (useful for CLI tools built with [Symfony Console Components documentation](http://symfony.com/doc/current/components/console/introduction.html)).
+If the lock fail it will throw a `\TH\Lock\Exception` (useful for CLI tools built with [Symfony Console Components documentation](http://symfony.com/doc/current/components/console/introduction.html)).
 If the lock is acquired the program can continue.

 ### Locking a file exclusively